AttackForge/Writeups/README.md

 - Description
 - Remediation Recommendation

-Writeups can have many more fields, including custom fields.
+Writeups can have many more fields, such as:
+- Attack Scenario
+- Exploitability
+- Severity
+- Tags
+- Custom Tags
+- Custom Fields

 Writeups can also be assigned to libraries, along with access controls, to make managing your writeups easier.